paultanger/realty-markets-analyzer/readme.md

 * test parameters like income to estimate others
 * use bayesian techniques to estimate rent and price for areas in which we don't have data yet
 * further develop app with time series slider and ability to map zip codes and standard deviation in data

+## Code details

+The main files use for this analysis are:

+classes and functions are in src/classes.py and src/functions.py initial exploration is in notebooks/EDA.ipynb aggregation and plotting is in notebooks/aggregation.ipynb